-3.D.5 For Emission Point AA-700, the permittee shall operate and maintain a boiler in a manner consistent with safety and good air pollution control practices for minimizing emissions at all times.
-The determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ that may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of a boiler.
+3.D.5 For Emission Point AA-700, the permittee shall at all times operate and maintain the boiler in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+The determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ that may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the boiler.